khasimrafiuddin/CardanoStaking/index.md

 - Lowest possible variable fee of `10%`.
 - Fees will go down as more people join this pool. `It is a promise to all stakers of this pool`
 - Feature rich website coming in the near future
-- IOHK algoritm will not always favor saturated pools.
-[Check this article to make informed decision](https://www.reddit.com/r/cardano/comments/ejie0c/cardano_staking_what_drives_returns_how_to_pick/)
+- IOHK algoritm will not always favor saturated pools [Check this article to make informed decision](https://www.reddit.com/r/cardano/comments/ejie0c/cardano_staking_what_drives_returns_how_to_pick/)
 - Do not get carried away with low fees and high saturation of funds.
 - Operators with low fees may not be able to offer 99.99% uptime thus missing on the rewards
 ```